syncfusion-content/blazor-docs/blazor/spinner/spinner-integration.md

 # Blazor Spinner Component Integration

-The Spinner component is rendered with other Blazor components.
+The [Blazor Spinner](https://www.syncfusion.com/blazor-components/blazor-spinner) component is rendered with other Blazor components.
 For example, rendered the Blazor Tab component with Spinner component.
 To render the spinner inside the Tab component, the Spinner is set as a child of the Tab component and show or hide the Spinner when Tab switching.

 ```cshtml